mathesar-foundation/mathesar-wiki/docs/team/worklogs/dom.md

 ## Active

 - Make requested changes in [#3186](https://github.com/centerofci/mathesar/issues/3186) (support for column comments in backend)
-- Respond in rsqla1 retrospective email thread
-  - hard deadline is Sept 15th
-  - but I said I'll do it Sept 12th (Tuesday)
-    - so we can do more rounds of conversation
 - Do [#2844](https://github.com/centerofci/mathesar/issues/2844) (api for bulk upserting of records)
 - See [#3186](https://github.com/centerofci/mathesar/issues/3186) reviewed and merged